Obama to propose protecting U.S. Arctic wildlife refuge from drilling

 The U.S. Geological Survey estimates the coastal plain holds 10.3 billion barrels of recoverable oil.

-The energy wars are taking place against a backdrop of domestic oil and gas production that has surged in recent years.
-Across the United States, oil production has surged by more than 3 million barrels per day in the last four years and by more than 2 million in the last two years alone.
+The energy wars are taking place against a backdrop of surging domestic oil and gas production in recent years.
+Across the United States, oil production has risen by more than 3 million barrels per day in the past four years and by more than 2 million bpd in the past two years alone.

-(Additional reporting by Jeff Mason and Valerie Volcovici; Editing by Doina Chiacu and Frances Kerry)
+(Additional reporting by Jeff Mason and Valerie Volcovici, and Steve Quinn in Juneau, Alaska; Editing by Doina Chiacu, Frances Kerry and Eric Walsh)